What is an ETF?

 As with many aspects of finance, there’s jargon you’ll encounter in relation to ETFs.
 Here are the main terms you’re likely to come across:

-To start your investment journey with Six Park, click the “Try Six Park” button at the bottom of this page.
+To start your investment journey with Six Park, click the “Get started now” button.
 Take our personalised risk assessment and get your free investment recommendation now.